MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 Images
 -------

 :class:`UIButton <pygame_gui.elements.UIButton>` accepts images specified in the theme via an 'images' block.
-An 'images' block has these parameters:
+The button supports both single-image and multi-image modes for enhanced visual effects.

+**Single Image Mode (Legacy)**

+For simple buttons with one image per state, use these parameters:

  - "**normal_image**" - The image displayed in the buttons default state.
 It has the following block of sub-parameters: